dundeemath/MA22004/docs/02-basics-stat-infer.md

 \begin{equation}
 \text{point estimate}\; \mu \pm (\text{critical value of reference dist.}) \cdot (\text{precision of point estimate})\,, (\#eq:ci-gen-form)
 \end{equation}
-where the reference distribution will be the standard normal (for 1. and 2.) and the Student's $t$ distribution (for 3.).
+where the reference distribution will be the standard normal (for 1. and 2.) and the Student's $\mathsf{t}$ distribution (for 3.).
 The critical value corresponds to the two-sided (symmetric) tail areas under the reference distribution.

 ### Mean of a normal population with known variance {#mean-normal-var-known}